smarthomeNG/plugins/alexa/README.md

 alexa_actions = turnOff
 ```

-alexa supports "friendly descriptions", you can set it using `alexa_description`
+alexa supports "friendly descriptions", officially you MUST set it using `alexa_description`.
+If not set, the `alexa_name` is used as a fallback.
 ```
 [item]
 type = foo
 alexa_name = "Diningroom Lamp"
-alexa_actions = turnOn turnOff
+alexa_actions = "turnOn turnOff"
 alexa_description = "The pompous dining room lamp in the west-wing"
 ```